ngi-nix/summer-of-nix/README.md

 The actual rate is calculated based on Purchasing Power Parity with respect to the Netherlands, as stated by [Google's Summer of Code](https://developers.google.com/open-source/gsoc/help/student-stipends).
 The exception are EU member states that all have the base rate.

+As example, let's compute the stipend:

+The 2023 GSoC medium project stipend for a Nepalese participant is 1500 USD ([Google's Summer of Code](https://developers.google.com/open-source/gsoc/help/student-stipends#total_stipend_amount)).
+This is 55% (1500/2700) of the equivalent Netherland stipend.

 ## Eligibility